When you contact our community office, our staff and I will do everything we can to assist. View our office hours and location here.

 Promotion – We want North Vancouver-Seymour’s events to thrive.
 We can help get the word out for your community events through our community partners, newsletter, website, and social media.

-Fax and printing services – Our office offers free photocopying and printing for community events.
-We also provide free fax services!
+Printing services – Our office offers free photocopying and printing for community events.

 Practicum Placements – Are you a student looking for a practicum placement?
 We accept practicum students!